 Today, we’re sharing how to make a faux milk glass cake stand!

-We’re always looking for small ways to celebrate each day.
+We’re always looking for small ways to celebrate each day no matter what the season.
 It’s hardly ever anything grand or fancy, just little touches around the house that makes everything feel warm and cozy.

-For THE longest time I’ve been on the hunt for white vintage cake stands.
-Cake stands or treat stands are some of those pieces that are not only beautiful but also functional and can be used in so many different ways.
+Cake stands or treat stands are not only beautiful but also functional.
+They can be used in so many different ways too.

-After searching for a few months and coming home empty handed, I finally decided to try my hand at making a vintage style cake stand.
-They were crazy easy to make and were pretty inexpensive too.
+After searching for a few months and coming home empty-handed, I finally decided to make a vintage-inspired faux milk glass cake stand myself.

 Here’s what you need to create your own DIY Faux Milk Glass Cake Stands…

 **(Affiliate links have been provided for your convenience.
 Any sales made through such links will support us with a small commission at no extra cost for you.
 You can read our full disclosure policy here)

 DIY Faux Milk Glass Cake Stand Supplies:

 - Etched Glass Plates (make sure there is no rippling or etching near the center as you will need a flat surface so the glue will hold)

 - Etched Glass Vases (make sure they have a flat rim at the top)